Client Services Charter

 GDQ staff will ensure that clients’ privacy and dignity is always respected.
 Any information collected about clients will be limited to information necessary for services and functions and will remain private and confidential as defined in the GDQ Privacy Policy.

-Client File Management
+Client Information Management

-To assist in the delivery of services and in line with our commitment to privacy all client service-related records are stored in a client database.
+To assist in the delivery of services and in line with our commitment to privacy, all client service-related records are stored in a client database.
 The database is accessible through a password protected site.
 Electronic storage of client information is protected by internal firewall and encrypted database management system, user access and related domain access control rights administered by GDQ IT systems and authorised by either the General Manager or HR.
 All data and progress notes relating to client contact are entered by approved client services staff.
 All records and files remain in secure storage for at least seven years from the date of expiry or as determined by retention requirements.

 Procedures for Accessing and Disclosing Information

-Access to client information is secured and only available to approved persons related to client service-delivery or IT management .
+Access to client information is secured and only available to approved persons related to client service-delivery or IT management.
 All such persons are required to sign and adhere to our Confidentiality Agreement.

 The Privacy Policy outlines the process by which clients can gain access to their own personal file upon request.